eteq/pymodelfit/docs/start.rst

     * `Matplotlib <http://matplotlib.sourceforge.net/index.html>`_
         Can be installed with ``pip install matplotlib``

-To use the useful FitGUI interactive model-fitting tool, the following three packages are necessary (with the suggested install command, if you don't have the package already available on your system):
+To use the useful :class`~pymodelfit.fitgui.FitGui` interactive model-fitting tool, the following three packages are necessary (with the suggested install command, if you don't have the package already available on your system):

     * `Traits <http://code.enthought.com/projects/traits/>`_
         ``pip install traits``